DOVER KENT ARCHIVES

 CLOSING THE SALUTATION.

 When the new-look Biggin Street is completed, a two-storey lock-up shop will stand on the site which has been occupied by the Salutation Inn for more than 300 years.
-The new pub replacing the Salutation, will be 20 years further along the street.
+The new pub replacing the Salutation, will be 20 yards further along the street.

 Dover Magistrates were told this on Friday when it was announced that terms had been agreed between the licensee, Mr. Charles Victor Townsend and the brewers.